mohammadjoshaghani/DRO_E2E_MODEL/readme.md

 ![dro](assets/dro.svg)
 ## Brief Introduction:
-This thesis discusses a data-driven decision making problem, in which the investors are seeking to create and protect their wealth by investing in financial institutions.
+This thesis discusses a data-driven decision making problem, in which investors are seeking to create and protect their wealth by investing in financial institutions.
 Due to various factors such as economic and political conditions, financial institutions exhibit stochastic behavior, requiring advanced mathematical models for effectively managing risks and returns